You can’t be expected to get through lock-down without a beautiful stack of brand-new science books. Time at home is indeed a time for reading.

 Daniel H. Pink – When

-All those delicious Christmas dinners of your childhood might seem like the work of miracles, but if you ask your parents how they made it possible, they’ll probably tell you that the secret’s in the timing.
+All those delicious family dinners of your childhood might seem like the work of miracles, but if you ask your parents how they made it possible, they’ll probably tell you that the secret’s in the timing.

 This is all about exploiting the hidden patterns of the day to build the ideal schedule, one that’ll help you to truly flourish in work, school, or the lab.

 A perfect lock-down read if you want to spend your time plotting your next move – or if you want to dazzle your family with an exquisitely-timed family reunion dinner.

 Hannah Fry – Hello World: How to be Human in the Age of the Machine